ttruedell/se_project_express/README.md

 This project is a web application designed to manage a collection of clothing items and user profiles.
 It allows users to perform various operations, including creating, retrieving, updating, and deleting clothing items and user profiles.
 Users can also like and unlike clothing items, enabling them to express their preferences.

+The subdomain for this project can be accessed at [https://www.wtwr2.twilightparadox.com](https://www.wtwr2.twilightparadox.com) or [https://wtwr2.twilightparadox.com](https://wtwr2.twilightparadox.com).

 ### Functionality

 - #### User Management: